 Fines for various breaches of Law 2251 are being imposed on a fairly regular basis and on a variety of entities with respect to their activities.
 Unfortunately, there are no central records or other e-bases listing such fines and the judicial development of the respective administrative decisions that imposed them since the person/ entity fined may challenge the decision before the administrative courts.
-Based on the review carried out for the last five-year period (2019-2023) in case law bases, most of the imposed fines concern abusive general terms and conditions and various types of unfair/misleading commercial practices, including advertising, whereas fines for product safety breaches are rare.
-Indicatively, we would mention decision No 435/2020 of the Athens Administrative Court of Appeal which confirmed a fine of EUR9,000 imposed for the placing into the market of unsafe children's clothes (determining this as reasonable in the circumstances of that case).
+Based on the review carried out for the years since 2019 in case law bases, most of the imposed fines concern abusive general terms and conditions mainly of banks and insurance companies (especially regarding hospitalisation expenses) and various types of unfair/misleading commercial practices, including advertising and labelling, valued no more than EUR100,000 as a rule and exceptionally up to around EUR700,000 (although usually decreased when they are challenged).
+Fines for product safety breaches are very rare.
+Indicatively, the author would mention Decision No 435/2020 of the Athens Administrative Court of Appeal which confirmed a fine of EUR9,000 imposed for the placing into the market of unsafe children's clothes (determining this as reasonable in the circumstances of that case).